dolittle/DotNET.Applications/Documentation/Tutorials/end_to_end.md

 ### CommandCoordinator

-In Bifrost there is entry point for commands, this is the place that all commands go through.
+In doLittle there is entry point for commands, this is the place that all commands go through.
-Using the entire stack of Bifrost, you don't necessarily see this system.
+Using the entire stack of doLittle, you don't necessarily see this system.
 The CommandCoordinator is responsible for coordinating the pipeline of a command, the unit of work in which a command lives in.
 The unit of work is called CommandContext and is unique for every command instance that goes through the system.
-At the very end of such a unit of work, Bifrost commits any events that was applied during the unit of work.
+At the very end of such a unit of work, doLittle commits any events that was applied during the unit of work.
 This is similar to a transaction.

 ### CommandResult